udelcodes/udelcodes.github.io/crypto2.md

 <center><img src="https://vip.udel.edu/crypto/ECB.png" alt="encrypted Gnu"/></center>

 This is our first attempt at encrypting our Gnu, but we did not do a very good job.
 You can still see the outline of the Gnu, and the encryption used 1 pattern for the white parts of the image and another pattern for the black parts of the image.
+This simple encryption made it easy to tell what the true image is.

 <center><img src="https://lh3.googleusercontent.com/proxy/v4rISh0AGKumeZgUlPYaqupZt-ZTTzsneMY3Wp1HgVRv2bDyEoHqyker-M_1887g6k-L0xLLVAE7SXmKTeJxbbEwtdcrjNl24PvJ0oAYhP-YgX-j4IKg" alt="white noise"/></center>